carstingaxion/duplicate-as/README.md

 Initial release

-- Duplicate option in More Actions menu
-- Complete content and metadata duplication
-- Post type supports system integration
+- Works on every post type, because its build based on post type supports
+- Duplicate posts and pages instantly from the Editor Sidebar or the Admin List Tables
+- Complete duplication post-data, taxonomy terms and postmeta-data (incl. featured image)
-- Transform functionality for different post types
+- Can transform posts to different post types when configured
+- New duplicates are created as drafts
+- Loading states and graceful error messages if something goes wrong
+- Only visible to users with appropriate capabilities
+- Proper ARIA labels and WordPress admin integration
-- Multiple filter hooks for customization
+- Multiple filter and action hooks for customization
-- Loading states and error handling
-- Permission checks
-- Accessible interface

 ---